sagharrabiei/LLM-mental-health-chatbot/README.md

 6. **Gradio Interface**
    - Provides a simple web interface for users.

+7. **Prompt Engineering**
+   - Uses structured prompts to guide the language model to behave as a compassionate psychologist.
+   - Injects conversation context so the model can respond appropriately.
+   - Includes clear instructions to generate empathetic and reflective responses.
+   - Helps produce supportive dialogue and structured psychological summaries.

 #### Disclaimer

 This application is intended for educational and demonstration purposes only.

 It is not designed to diagnose, treat, or replace professional mental health care.